igorkamyshev/kamyshev.me.src/data/experience.md

 Director

-_[Podlodka Crew](https://podlodka.io/crew) — is a family of online IT conferences.
+_[Podlodka Crew](https://podlodka.io/crew) is a family of online IT conferences.
 I ran the frontend division._

-_I hired and coordinated program committees for the seasons, validated conference programs, negotiated sponsors, invented and organized community activities._
+_I hired and coordinated program committees for the seasons, validated conference programs, negotiated with sponsors, invented and organized community activities._

 ### Samokat